Start here

 Visa

 Trusted Agent Protocol signed request).
-Each receipt carries
+Each proof carries

 its own leaf + inclusion proof in an evidenceRef

-entry, so an auditor with just one receipt can independently
+entry, so an auditor with just one proof can independently

 verify the on-chain commitment without seeing the others.